 The accompanying unaudited condensed consolidated financial statements reflect all adjustments that are necessary for a fair presentation of the financial results.
-The results of the operations for the three and six months ended June 30, 2012 and 2011 are not necessarily indicative of the results to be expected for the whole year.
-Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto contained in our Annual Report on Form 10-K for the year ended December 31, 2011.
+The results of the operations for the three and nine months ended September 30, 2012 and 2011 are not necessarily indicative of the results to be expected for the whole year.
+Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the condensed consolidated financial statements and notes thereto contained in our Annual Report on Form 10-K for the year ended December 31, 2011.